ForkbombEu/forkbombeu.github.io/src/pages/products/zenroom-stack.md

 ## Programmable by non-programmers

 Programmable in the English-like DSL [Zencode](https://decodeproject.eu/blog/smart-contracts-english-speaker.html): based on Gherkin (BDD), Zencode is designed to be readable by non-programmer and written with minimal training.
-Zencode can be written in the online IDE “Apiroom”, which offers auto-complete, examples of each statement and extensive documentation.
+Zencode can be written in the online IDE [Apiroom](apiroom), which offers auto-complete, examples of each statement and extensive documentation.

 ## Ultra portable